Grow America Board of Directors

 Jessica Costello

-Prior to her 2020 move to New England, Jessica was a dedicated public servant, holding various roles in politics since 2007.
+Before moving to New England in 2020, Costello was a dedicated public servant, holding various political roles since 2007.
 She began her political career working on Obama’s historic 2008 presidential campaign, which led to a staff position in the West Wing once he was elected.
-From there, Jessica moved to Hawaii and worked for Senator Daniel Inouye’s office until his passing in 2012.
-After serving for a short time as a legislative aide for the Senate Committee on the Environment and Public Works in DC, she transitioned back to campaign work, and hit the trail serving as a policy advisor on several senatorial campaigns over the years, including for Pennsylvania Senator Bob Casey, West Virginia Senator Joe Manchin, and Tennessee Democratic candidate Phil Bredesen.
+From there, she moved to Hawaii and worked for Senator Daniel Inouye’s office until his death in 2012.
+After serving for a short time as a legislative aide for the Senate Committee on the Environment and Public Works in Washington, D.C., she transitioned back to campaign work, serving as a policy advisor on several senatorial campaigns over the years, including for Pennsylvania Senator Bob Casey, West Virginia Senator Joe Manchin, and Tennessee Democratic candidate Phil Bredesen.
 Her campaign work culminated in her most recent role serving on Joe Biden’s 2020 presidential campaign.

 Rev. Patrick G. Duggan